bjarneschroeder/python-code-style-configs/README.md

 P.S.: Don't worry if the formatters and linter give you the feeling that you are the worst dev that has ever walked on this planet.
-It is always like that if you introduce your linters to your project.
+It is always like that if you introduce linters to your project.